 Even though Bandwidth competes with other well known CPaaS companies like Twilio (NYSE:TWLO), it mostly competes with legacy telecommunications companies such as Verizon (NYSE:VZ) and AT&T (NYSE:T), which lack the equivalent software layer over their own networks.

-As you can see below, Bandwidth's revenue growth has been strong over the last year, growing from quarterly revenue of $120.6 million, to $136.4 million.
+As you can see below, Bandwidth's revenue growth has been over the last two years, growing from $120.7 million in Q2 FY2021 to $145.9 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 40.5% in Q2.
+Bandwidth's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 40.4% in Q2.

-That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Bandwidth's gross margin is poor for a SaaS business and we'd like to see it start improving.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Bandwidth's free cash flow came in at $2.67 million in Q2, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Bandwidth burned through $1.23 million of cash in Q2 despite being cash flow positive last year.

 Key Takeaways from Bandwidth's Q2 Results

-With a market capitalization of $457 million Bandwidth is among smaller companies, but its more than $302.8 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $383.2 million, Bandwidth is among smaller companies, but its more than $91.8 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.

 Is Now The Time?

-Bandwidth may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Bandwidth we will be cheering from the sidelines.
-Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+When considering an investment in Bandwidth, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of Bandwidth, we'll be cheering from the sidelines.
+Its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
+And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins show its business model is much less lucrative than the best software businesses.